Modal share: Comparability of data

 Modal share data is usually obtained by travel surveys, which are often conducted by local governments, using different methodologies.
 Sampling and interviewing techniques, definitions, the extent of geographical areas and other methodological differences can influence comparability.
 Most typical surveys refer to the main mode of transport used during trips to work.
 Surveys covering entire metropolitan areas are preferred over city proper surveys which typically cover only the denser inner city.
 As of 26 August 2025 the reference years in these lists span over two decades, making comparisons problematic, especially given changing population, new transportation infrastructure and the effect of the COVID-19 pandemic, among other factors.

 Modal split of journeys to work

 The following tables present the modal split of journeys to work.
-Note that it is better to use a measure of all trips on a typical weekday, but journey to work data is more readily available.
+It is better to use a measure of all trips on a typical weekday, but journey to work data is more readily available.
 It would also be beneficial to disaggregate private motor vehicles figures to car driver, car passengers and motorbikes (especially relevant for Asian cities).